 Welcome to Tarot-Explained.com!
-The #1 place to learn tarot today, for free.
 Tarot-Explained has detailed interpretations of every card that go through their meanings and how they affect you!
-Everything on Tarot-Explained.com is completely free.
+Everything here is completely free.
 Get started now by looking at the meanings of the cards, or perhaps continue reading for an overview of Tarot.
 I hope you enjoy your time at Tarot-Explained, and I sincerely hope the site helps you on your journey.

 What is Tarot, can everyone learn tarot?

 Tarot is a complex form of divination.
 The tarot reader uses the 78 tarot cards to decode the message presented; be it the future, the past, or life choices.
 There are many ways to interpret Tarot cards.
 As well as this, there are many spreads (ways to lay the cards), which can deal with all sorts of different situations.
 Tarot is both an eclectic and deep system of divination.
 Tarot-Explained.com will teach you all about Tarot, so if you’re just getting started with tarot, this is the perfect place!

 The origin of the Tarot system of divination is not entirely clear.
 What is agreed upon is that in the mid 15th century, pictures on cards started appearing.
 Tarot cards and regular playing cards are deeply connected.
 There are four suits; Cups, Swords, Wands and Pentacles, compared to Hearts, Spades, Clubs and Diamonds.
 To add to the similarity; Tarot was also originally used in games.